lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-nodejs-debug.md

 <properties
-	pageTitle="How to debug a Node.js web app in Azure Websites" description="Learn how to debug a Node.js web app in Azure Websites." tags="azure-portal"
+	pageTitle="How to debug a Node.js web app in Azure" description="Learn how to debug a Node.js web app in Azure." tags="azure-portal"
 	services="app-service\web"
 	documentationCenter="nodejs"
-	authors="TomArcher"
+	authors="rmcmurray"
 	manager="wpickett"
-	editor="mollybos"/>
+	editor=""/>

 <tags
 	ms.service="app-service-web"
-	ms.date="08/11/2015"
+	ms.date="02/03/2016"
 	wacn.date=""/>

-# How to debug a Node.js web app in Azure Websites
+# How to debug a Node.js web app in Azure

-Azure provides built-in diagnostics to assist with debugging Node.js applications hosted in [Azure Websites](/documentation/services/web-sites/) Web Apps.
+Azure provides built-in diagnostics to assist with debugging Node.js applications hosted in [Azure Web App](/documentation/services/web-sites/) Web Apps.
 In this article, you will learn how to enable logging of stdout and stderr, display error information in the browser, and how to download and view log files.

 Diagnostics for Node.js applications hosted on Azure is provided by [IISNode].
 While this article discusses the most common settings for gathering diagnostics information, it does not provide a complete reference for working with IISNode.
 For more information on working with IISNode, see the [IISNode Readme] on GitHub.

 <a id="enablelogging"></a>
 ## Enable logging

-By default, an Azure Websites web app only captures diagnostic information about deployments, such as when you deploy a web app using Git.
+By default, an Azure web app only captures diagnostic information about deployments, such as when you deploy a web app using Git.
 This information is useful if you are having problems during deployment, such as a failure when installing a module referenced in **package.json**, or if you are using a custom deployment script.

 To enable the logging of stdout and stderr streams, you must create an **IISNode.yml** file at the root of your Node.js application and add the following: